gabeg805/commandline-parser-bash/README.md

 The Command Line Parser is an easy to use command line parser for Bash shell scripts.
 The interface is such that you:
 1. Use the *cli_options()* function to:
-  a.
-Define the command line options.
+    - Define the command line options.
-  b.
-Define arguments for the option, if any.
+    - Define arguments for the option, if any.
-  c.
-Give a description of what the command does.
+    - Give a description of what the command does.
 2. Parse the input options with the *cli_parse()* function.
 3. Call the *cli_get()* function to retrieve your options for a given option.